SecureSECO/TrustSECO-Spider/README.md

 ### Demo

 This project also contains a small demo file (demo.py) which can demo basic functionality.
 Simply enter `python .\demo.py` in the command line in order to get a list of possible arguments.
-With these arguments you can specify which of the demos to run.
+With these arguments you can specify which of the demos to run. **IMPORTANT: The Flask service must be started before running the demo!!!**

 Depending on the given arguments, the demo will grab all of the available GitHub and Libraries.io data-points, and print them to the console.
 Current commands: